Close Menu

 Los Angeles Federal Employee Lawyer

-All employees have rights under California law and federal employees often have even more protections.
-Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act, and the Rehabilitation Act are just a few pieces of legislation that outlines rights for federal workers.
+All employees have rights under California and federal law, and it is no different for federal employes.
+Federal employees are entitled to protection under Title VII of the Civil Rights Act of 1964, the Age Discrimination in Employment Act, and the Rehabilitation Act, just to name a few.
 Federal workers also have the right to not face retaliation if they report discrimination, if they blow the whistle on their employer, or otherwise exercise their rights.
 If you work in the public sector and feel as though your rights have been violated, our Los Angeles federal employee lawyer can advise on your case.

 Common Reasons for the Termination of Federal Employees